Love Is a Many-Splendored Thing (song): Background

 The music was commissioned by 20th Century Fox for the movie Love Is a Many-Splendored Thing.
 The film producer Buddy Adler asked composer Sammy Fain and lyricist Paul Francis Webster to write a title song for the film.
 The film was adapted from the book A Many-Splendoured Thing, so the songwriters wrote the song based on that title.
 However, it was then decided that the title of the film would be better if preceded by the words "Love Is", and Fain and Webster wrote a second song using that title.
 This second song with a new set of lyrics was then used as the title song, while the first song was discarded.

 The song has been noted for its similarity to the aria "Un bel dì vedremo" from Giacomo Puccini’s opera, Madama Butterfly in its downward moving thirds.
 This song is also noted for its memorable lines: "In the morning mist, two lovers kissed, and the world stood still".

 The song was initially used only as background music in the film, but the film was recalled and the words sung to make the song eligible for the Best Original Song category of the Academy Awards.
 An orchestral version of "Love Is a Many-Splendored Thing" accompanies the title sequence of the film, while a vocal version performed by a chorus is played at the end.
 Before the film was released, Don Cornell and the Four Aces recorded the song which they released as singles.
 Many major artists, including Nat King Cole, Eddie Fisher and Doris Day, were first contacted to record the song, but they disliked it and refused to record it.
 However, they recorded the song after the version by the Four Aces became a hit.

 Sammy Fain and Paul Francis Webster won an Oscar for Best Original Song at the 28th Academy Awards, their second Oscar after winning the award for "Secret Love" in 1953.
 The background score for the film, composed and conducted by Alfred Newman, was built in parts around the melody of the song, and it also won an Oscar for Best Original Score for Newman.

 Four Aces version

 The song was covered by The Four Aces featuring Al Roberts backed by the Jack Pleis Orchestra and issued by Decca Records as catalog number 29625.
-The film studio 20th Century Fox was said to have subsidized an album of The Four Aces so that they may release it as a single to help promote the film.
+The film studio 20th Century Fox was said to have subsidized an album of The Four Aces so that they could release it as a single to help promote the film.
 The song was released backed with "Shine On, Harvest Moon" in July 1955, and first reached No. 1 on the Best Sellers chart in October 1955.
 It also became the first number one on Billboards new Top 100 chart, released in November 1955.
 It was ranked No. 8 on Billboards 1955's Top Tune year-end chart.

 The recording by The Four Aces is featured in the film Cookie (1989).
 It became a gold record.